alihrhera/MadarsoftTask/README.md

   - Uses Hilt to inject ViewModels, Repositories, DAOs

 - **UI & Navigation**
-  - Built entirely in Jetpack Compose
+  - Built using a mix of Jetpack Compose and XML
   - Navigation component for screen routing

 - **Testing**